 The Chair:

-• Consider having arms which can be removed
+- Consider having arms that can be removed

 The Workstations

-Most employees prefer to work at a “workstation” which provides them with more space than just a basic desk.
-Workstations can be as simple as being straight and rectangular, while others now are “L” shaped to offer greater space, or even “jelly bean” shape like those available through Hurdleys office furniture in NZ.
-Consider investing in workstations which can be elevated to suit the height and preference of a variety of employees.
+Most employees prefer to work at a “workstation,” which provides them with more space than just a basic desk.
+Workstations can be as simple as being straight and rectangular, while others now are “L” shaped to offer greater space, or even “jelly bean” shapes like those available through Hurdleys office furniture in NZ.
+Consider investing in workstations that can be elevated to suit the height and preference of a variety of employees.

 The Storage